xemu-project/xemu-website/docs/docs/disc-images.md

     apply the patch yourself, or use a BIOS that does this for you (such as m8plus).

-### extract-xiso (Command Line)

-[extract-xiso](https://github.com/XboxDev/extract-xiso) is a command-line tool to create Xbox-compatible disc images.

-!!! warning

-    Use only 32-bit builds of extract-xiso.
-64-bit builds can cause subtle issues resulting in dirty disc errors.

 If you have downloaded your game files over FTP to a directory, the directory structure will look something like this: